 **Personal writings such as poetry and creative writing, speeches, articles, awards and certificates

-*newspaper and magazine articles you saved for their personal or
+*Newspaper and magazine articles you saved for their personal or historical significance

 **Keepsake Items from meaningful events you attended and trips you went on.
 This includes such small items as playbills, tickets to a football game, keys to a hotel room, sports programs, and brochures from places you visited.